mountrcg/freeaps/README.md

 Latest version brings significant improvements for Omnipod Dash pumps and Dexcom G6 and G7sensors, Looping should be immediate and robust.
 Review in the Statistics Panel (see preferences).

-## Version
+## autoISF Version
-- 0.2.8b refers to the autoISF version as used in AAPS
+* 0.2.8b
-- dev release with current mods as of Feb 23, 2023
+	* dev release with current mods as of Feb 23, 2023

 ## Release
-- 1.07 refers to FreeAPS-X which is currently mainly improved by Jon & Pierre at this [github repository](https://github.com/Jon-b-m/freeaps)
+<sub>refers to FreeAPS-X which is currently mainly improved by Jon & Pierre at this [github repository](https://github.com/Jon-b-m/freeaps)</sub>
+* 1.07a
+	* Fat Protein conversions
+	* AppleHealth Integration, good for manual BG values
+	* fixes MDT and G6
+* 1.07
-- Dash & G7 frameworks from Loop3
+	* Dash & G7 frameworks from Loop3
-- CoreData refactoring
+	* CoreData refactoring

 ## Remarks
 Due to the heavy refactoring and my changes to Jon's CoreData, it is advised to delete FAX and install with a new clone.
 All current stats will be gone and build up again.
 All settings will be at default values, like `maxIOB = 0`.
 Due to deleting FAX you should do it in between pods, as you loose this information.